Update your contact information

 Learn about backup power

-We encourage all customers to plan for an emergency and to be prepared for any extended outages due to extreme weather or natural disasters.
-To help you plan, PG&E provides information about backup power solutions, how to purchase them and how to operate them safely.
+We encourage all customers to prepare for outages.
+To help you plan, review our information about backup power solutions, how to purchase them and how to operate them safely.
 Learn more about backup power.

 Learn about the Community Wildfire Safety Program

-California, Oregon and Washington, along with several other western states, continue to experience an increase in wildfire risk and a longer wildfire season.
-Find out everything we are doing to evolve our Community Wildfire Safety Program to strengthen and improve our electric system for the safety of our customers and communities.
+California continues to experience an increase in wildfire risk and a longer wildfire season.
+Find out everything we are doing to improve our electric system.
 Learn more about the Community Wildfire Safety Program.

 Support after a wildfire